drew-k/genty/README.md

 ## Prefixes

 Genty stores individual prefixes for each guild in a json file.
-Upon joining a guild, Genty sets the default prefix at '%'.
-This can be changed later and will be updated in the bots memory permanently.
-When Genty is removed from a guild, it will wipe it's memory of a guild's prefix.
+Upon joining a guild, Genty sets the default prefix as '%'.
+This can be changed later and will be updated in the bots memory.
+When Genty is removed from a guild, it will wipe its memory of a guild's prefix.